mkv25-games/LD30/design/tasklist.md

 In progress
 -----------
++ Add press and hold tooltip support for mobile

 Improvements based on Player feedback
 -------------------------------------
-+ Add tooltips to buttons - press and hold for mobile
 + Combat report summary
 + Not clear how to select and move a unit
 + A way to name individual players - pass and play between six people made it hard to track